mohakvni/cse15l-lab-reports/lab-report-3-week-6.md

 * _Show logging into your ieng6 account after doing this and compiling and running the tests for your repository._

-    Here I ran the tests using my `Makefile` and `make` command from lab 6.
+    Here I ran the tests using my `Makefile` I made in lab 6 and `make test` command.

     ![image](./Lab-report-3-materials/part3/test.png)